SKCharlie-17/Cortex-Gaming-Website/README.md

 ## Features

-- Light/dark mode toggle
-- Live previews
+✨ Features

+- Live Previews (e.g., of news posts or tournament bracket updates)

-- Fullscreen mode
+- Fullscreen Mode (e.g., for viewing embedded streams or galleries)

-- Cross platform
+- Cross-Platform/Mobile Responsiveness

+- Sticky Navigation Header

+- Animated Statistics Counter (for Active Members, Tournaments, etc.)

+- Smooth Scroll "Back to Top" Button

+- Live Server Status Display

+- Discord Server Widget Integration

+- Image Gallery/Carousel Component (for showcasing tournament highlights)

+- Copy-to-Clipboard Functionality (for Discord link or team IDs)

+- Subtle Parallax Effect on the Hero section

-Responsive Layout: Full compatibility across desktop, tablet, and mobile devices (using CSS Grid and Flexbox).
+- Responsive Layout: Full compatibility across desktop, tablet, and mobile devices (using CSS Grid and Flexbox).

-Dynamic Content Filtering: Interactive filtering of forum posts or game categories using vanilla JavaScript (or a framework like React/Vue).
+- Dynamic Content Filtering: Interactive filtering of forum posts or game categories using vanilla JavaScript (or a framework like React/Vue).

-User Authentication Flow: Placeholder/Mockup pages for Login and Sign-up interfaces.
+- User Authentication Flow: Placeholder/Mockup pages for Login and Sign-up interfaces.

-Modern UI/UX: Implementation of a dark theme, custom typography, and hover effects appropriate for a gaming audience.
+- Modern UI/UX: Implementation of a dark theme, custom typography, and hover effects appropriate for a gaming audience.

-Component-Based Design: (If using a framework) Structure built using reusable components for elements like navigation bars, cards, and modals.
+- Component-Based Design: (If using a framework) Structure built using reusable components for elements like navigation bars, cards, and modals.

 ## License